Min-Thway-Htut/Advanced-React/README.md

 # Advanced React

-This repository is for learning advanced REACT.
+This repository is for learning advanced REACT.JS.